-The introduction and development of a Climate Change Program under PRCS aims to break the vicious cycle of disaster vulnerability – ignorance – low resilience – and poverty.
+The introduction and development of a Climate Change Programme under PRCS aims to break the vicious cycle of disaster vulnerability – ignorance – low resilience – and poverty.

 - PRCS will have contributed to improved coordination and development of contextualised tools to address climate change issues at regional, national and local levels.